DRKWang/Efficient-geometric-data-structures/README.md

 # Installation & Usage

-The following code has been tested on MAC OS.
-It might be successful on other platforms, but without guarantee.
+The following code has been installed successfully on MAC OS.
+It might not be installed successfully on other systems.

 ## cgal_swig_bindings, cgal and swig package